 8A.
 Resistant Grain Insects Eradication Fund

-(1) There shall be established, as part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985, a fund to be known as the Resistant Grain Insects Eradication Fund.
+(1) An agency special purpose account called the Resistant Grain Insects Eradication Fund is established under section 16 of the Financial Management Act 2006.

 (2) There shall be credited to the Resistant Grain Insects Eradication Fund from the Skeleton Weed Eradication Fund an initial amount of $20 000 and from time to time thereafter such further amounts as the Minister approves but so that —